 Most hate crime offenders are not hardcore bigots, nor do most of them belong to organized hate groups.
-Instead, most hate crime offenders are young males aged 16-25, many of whom could benefit from instruction and re-education.
-Research suggests that rehabilitative and restorative approaches to challenging underlying prejudice have the most success in changing offender behavior.
-Victim-offender mediation and offender counseling and education demonstrate promise for changing hearts and minds.
+Instead, most hate crime offenders are young males aged 16-25, many of whom could benefit from instruction and education.
+Research suggests that restorative approaches to challenging underlying prejudice have the most success in changing offender behavior.
+Victimoffender mediation and offender counseling and education demonstrate promise for changing hearts and minds.

-SB989 will give judges a rehabilitative option in response to hate crimes.
-Current penalties in statute do not change, but judges will have the option of mandating that offenders complete educational instruction relating to the group or community against which the crime has been committed.
-Modeled after a program in Massachusetts and a bill in Pennsylvania crafted in response to the shooting at the Tree of Life Synagogue in 2019, SB989 is just one of many strategies we should pursue to combat the growing threat and complexity of hate crimes in our communities.
+Modeled after a program in Massachusetts and a bill in Pennsylvania crafted in response to the shooting at the Tree of Life Synagogue in 2019, SB220 is just one of many strategies we should pursue to combat the growing threat and complexity of hate crimes in our communities.

 Countries around the world grappling with histories of genocide and extremism, have implemented rehabilitative programs with high rates of success.
 In Berlin, the Breaking Away from Hate and Violence program offers violent hate crime offenders the option to attend group training and one-on-one discussions.
-The program has reported astounding results: Between

-2001-2009, 500 participants completed their program, with a drop-out rate under 3%, and recidivism rates under 30%, compared to a 78% recidivism rate for comparable offenders who did not go through the program.
+The program has reported astounding results: Between 2001-2009, 500 participants completed their program, with a drop-out rate under 3%, and recidivism rates under 30%, compared to a 78% recidivism rate for comparable offenders who did not go through the program.
 In San Diego County, a program called PATHWAYS for Tolerance offered educational programming to young people who had committed or were at a high risk of committing a hate crime.
 An evaluation of the program concluded that it was successful in reducing hate crime risk and offending.
 Pilot programs in Sweden, Scotland, New York, Los Angeles, and Connecticut have shown similar promise.

 It is time to try this approach here in Maryland.
-As hate crimes threaten the safety and well being of both individuals and communities, it's time to be proactive in addressing bias head-on.
-SB989 offers an approach, backed by research that demonstrates its success.
+As hate crimes threaten the safety and wellbeing of both individuals and communities, it's time to be proactive in addressing bias head-on.
+SB220 offers an approach, backed by research that demonstrates its success.
 I urge a favorable report.